-PRINCE2, as you will learn on one of our PRINCE2 training courses, is the world’s most popular project management framework is composed of 4 different, but integrated elements.
-They are
+PRINCE2, as you will learn on one of our PRINCE2 training courses, is the world’s most popular project management method.
+It’s composed of 4 integrated elements:

 - Processes – describing who is responsible for doing what and when

-- Tailoring PRINCE2 to suit the needs of the project
+- Tailoring – applying PRINCE2 to suit the needs of the project

-The project management framework known as PRINCE2 is based upon a set of principles.
-These principles are the bedrock and foundations upon which everything else in the framework is based.
+Download PDFThe PRINCE2 project management methodology is based upon a set of principles.
+These principles are the bedrock and foundations upon which everything else in the methodology is based.

 PRINCE2 is based upon these principles for a very simple reason.
 By being principles-based, it means that the framework can be applied to any shape, size or type of project.
 In this way, the principles can be universally applied, both to a small in-house company project based here in London, or equally to a massive international aid project spanning many borders commissioned by the United Nations.